 Early-Onset Alzheimer’s Disease

 Early-onset Alzheimer’s Disease occurs when someone younger than 65 is diagnosed with Alzheimer’s disease.
 This condition is rare – consisting of only about 5% of all Alzheimer’s disease cases.
 This form is more commonly caused by familial history and deterministic genes.
 If you have inherited a mutated deterministic gene from either parent, there is a strong chance that you will experience symptoms of Alzheimer’s disease before age 65.

 Late-Onset Alzheimer’s Disease

 Late-onset Alzheimer’s disease is the more common form of the condition in which symptoms develop in those 65 and older.
 While late-onset Alzheimer’s disease is also associated with family history, there is less of a connection between genetics and this form.

 A family history of Alzheimer’s does not always mean an individual will develop the disease.
 That said, those who have a close blood relative with Alzheimer’s disease may be at higher risk.
 Alternatively, having no family history does not mean that an individual will not get Alzheimer’s disease.

 Genetic testing can help identify mutated genes and risks for certain disorders that can be prevented or treated, but when it comes to genetic testing for Alzheimer’s disease, support is not quite universal.

 In some cases, it can be appropriate to be tested for the presence of the deterministic genes that will cause Alzheimer’s disease.
-However, since there is currently no cure for Alzheimer’s, there are not a lot of valid reasons for this testing unless it is to participate in research trials.
-At this time, most experts do not recommend routine genetic testing for Alzheimer’s disease as the results have no practical impact on medical treatment or health care decisions.
+However, since there is currently no cure for the condition, some people believe that there are not a lot of valid reasons for this testing unless it is to participate in research trials.
+Currently, most experts do not recommend routine genetic testing for Alzheimer’s disease as the results have no practical impact on medical treatment or healthcare decisions.